mathiasdahl/emacs-launcher/README.md

 Well, I did not want to scrap it and decided I liked the name Emacs Launcher better and that maybe, in the future, I will, or others will, add other "launcher engines".
 Probably someome want to use Helm instead.

+## It's INSANE to use Emacs as a launcher! (right?)

+No, it's not.
+It's the most successful of all launcher hacks I have done.
+It might look funky and it might feel a bit strange to use "a text editor" (though long-time Emacs users knows that is not what it is), but oh is it powerful and easy to customize for people with a little elisp knowledge.
+In fact, I dare any developer of any launcher to try to writing new "plugins" faster than what people will be able to do in Emacs Launcher.
+YEAH!